How to Support Tomato Plants: Tomato Stakes and More

 Tomato Stakes, Cages, Trellises

-Support tomato plants.
-Pick a method that suits your garden and your style of gardening.
+Tomato stakes,tomato cages, and more: Pick a method that suits your garden and your approach to gardening.

 I don't.

-My neighbour Joe’s backyard is all garden.
-Full-on tomato production.
-He fills it with row after row of tomato plants, neatly staked, pruned, and trained.
+My neighbour Joe's backyard is all garden.
+Full-on backyard farm.
+He has row after row of tomatoes, neatly staked, pruned, and trained.

 My garden is maxed out on tomatoes too.
 But my tomato patch looks entirely different from Joe's.

-I grow some tomato plants in cages.
-The tomato plants on my driveway (where I can’t hammer in a stake) are supported by a trio of stakes in a teepee formation.
-In another area, I grow tomatoes up twine.
+I have some tomatoes in cages.
+The tomato plants on my driveway (where I can't hammer in a stake) are supported by a trio of stakes in a teepee formation.
+In another area, I grow indeterminate tomatoes up twine.

-Joe and I both grow our tomato plants in ways that suit our garden layout and approach to gardening.
+Joe and I both grow in ways that suit our garden layout and approach to gardening.

 To Stake or not to Stake

-When tomato plants are staked or supported, the fruit isn’t touching the soil.
+When tomatoes are staked or supported, the fruit isn't touching the soil.

 There are reasons for home gardeners to support tomato plants:

-• When tomato plants are staked or supported, the fruit isn’t touching the soil, meaning clean tomatoes, and less chance of rot and insect damage
+When tomato plants are staked or supported, the fruit isn't touching the soil, so it's cleaner, and there's less chance of rot and insect damage

-• An upright tomato plant has more air circulation around the leaves—and that reduced the chance of disease
+An upright tomato plant has more air circulation around the leaves—and that reduces the chance of disease

 In my garden we have a high-density approach to growing tomatoes because my daughter grows over 100 varieties in our urban yard.
 We grow them much more densely than many gardeners, but it works well because we support and prune the plants.

-• “Bush” tomato plants (also called “determinate” tomato plants) get to a certain height and then don’t get any taller.
+“Bush” tomatoes (also called determinate tomatoes) get to a certain height and then don't get any taller.
 The harvest window is shorter.
 Great if you want a concentrated harvest for sauce-making or processing.
 Stake or cage determinate tomato plants to increase planting density and to keep tomatoes off the ground.

-• “Indeterminate” tomato plants keep getting taller and taller all summer long.
+Indeterminate tomatoes keep getting taller and taller all summer long.
 Great if you want an ongoing harvest.
-This is the sort of tomato plant often grown in commercial tomato greenhouses.
-Prune and support indeterminate tomato plants to optimize production—and know that they can get very tall by the end of the summer.
+Prune and support indeterminate tomatoes to optimize production—and know that they can get very tall by the end of the summer.

 Tomato Staking and Support Ideas